 First Aid support will be provided by St Johns Ambulance Service.
-First Aid teams will be on course at all times.
-There will also be a First Aid tent in the event village.
+First Aid teams will be always on course.
+There will also be a First Aid tent in the start and finish line.

 Mechanical and Course Support

-A sag wagon will follow the last rider on the course.
-For those riders unable to finish the course, you will be able to place your bike in a trailer and the sag wagon will drop you back to the event village at the completion of the ride.
+A SAG wagon will follow the last rider on the course.
+For those riders unable to finish the course, you will be able to place your bike in a trailer and the SAG wagon will drop you back to the event village at the completion of the ride.
 Riders who stop for long periods of time risk being overtaken by the sag wagon and in turn no longer serviced by event support crews.

 The course will be supported from 8:30am- 2:00pm.
 For the safety of cyclists and volunteers, the cut-off time will be imposed at Dunnstown at 1.00pm.
 For those who arrive after 1:00pm, you are more than welcome to continue the ride, however it will no longer by serviced by event marshals.